resourceguru/api-docs/endpoints/resources.md

 return the JSON representation of the updated Resource.
 If the user does not have access to update the project, you'll see `403 Forbidden`.

 You can not change the type of a resource in the Update action.
-You also can not update the timezone directly, instead you can achieve that via the availability endpoint.
+You also can not update the timezone directly, instead you can achieve that via the [Availability endpoint](#changing-availability).

 ## Delete a Resource